An innovative, college-prep high school experience

 JGS students benefit from being a part of a small, family-like school community; work exclusively in small groups and classes taught by highly-qualified, experienced, and caring certified teachers; have the ability to work at levels appropriate for their individual capabilities and goals; and are guided through the high school-to-college process through our ongoing advisory program.
 We provide a supportive learning environment combined with rigorous, college- and career-readiness curricula that ensure students are well prepared for life after high school!

 Our high school students are an integral part of our larger school community.
 One high school student said it best, “we’re like one big family!”
-High school students lead the JGS Student Government, participate in team-building and educational field trips, mentor younger students, and work together on community service projects.
+Stewards of our culture of kindness, high school students lead the JGS Student Government (StuGo), participate in team-building and educational field trips, mentor younger students, and work together on community service projects.

 The Jones-Gordon School intentionally keeps class sizes small (with a maximum 10:1 student-to-teacher ratio) and offers an optional one-on-one FLEX hour for students who may need support for learning differences (such as reading intervention for students with dyslexia).
 This combination ensures that students are appropriately challenged and supported on an individual level.